Reuben Garrick: 2024

 In round 8 of the 2024 NRL season, Garrick scored two tries and kicked six goals in Manly's 32-18 win over Parramatta.
 The following week, Garrick scored a further two tries but only kicked two goals from five conversion attempts as Manly lost against Canberra 26-24.

 In the Second Elimination Final against the Canterbury-Bankstown Bulldogs at Accor Stadium, Garrick kicked 4/4 goals in Manly's 24-22 come from behind win.
 With his second goal just before halftime converting an Ethan Bullemor try, Garrick moved into outright 3rd place on Manly's all-time point scoring list ahead of Bob Batty (1959-71 - 1,154 points).
 Garrick finished the day with 1,160 points scored in First Grade, behind only Graham Eadie (1,917) and Jamie Lyon (1,410).

 2025

 In round 3 of the 2025 NRL season, Garrick scored four tries and kicked six goals in Manly's 40-12 victory over Canberra.

 Garrick played 21 matches for Manly in the 2025 NRL season as the club finished 10th on the table.
+On 27 November it was reported that Garrick had signed a deal with the Sydney Roosters starting in 2027.
+On 4 December, the Sydney Roosters confirmed that Garrick had signed a three-year contract with the team starting in the 2027 season.

+2026

+Garrick played 23 matches for Manly in the 2026 NRL season as the club finished 9th on the table.
+Garrick finished his Manly career as the club second highest points scorer.